istio/istio.io/content/docs/concepts/traffic-management/rules-configuration/index.md

 to the mesh.
 They can be used to add services as part of expanding the service mesh to include unmanaged infrastructure (e.g., VMs added to a Kubernetes-based service mesh).
 Mesh-external entries represent services external to the mesh.
-For them, mTLS authentication is disabled and policy enforcement is performed on the client-side, instead of on the usual server-side for internal service requests.
+For them, mutual TLS authentication is disabled and policy enforcement is performed on the client-side, instead of on the usual server-side for internal service requests.

 Service entries work well in conjunction with virtual services